elleem/reading-notes/401/reading13.md

 To get the best weights, minimize the sum of the squared residuals for all observations, method of ordinary least squares

-Underfitting: model can't accurate capture the dependencies among the data.
+Underfitting: model can't accurate capture the dependencies among the data, cannot predict new data, misses the trends in the data.

 Overfitting: model learns both data dependencies and random fluctuations.
-Model learns the existing data too well.
+Model learns the existing data too well and describes the noise in the training data, instead of the actual relationships between the variables in the data.

 ### Intro to Simple Linear Regressions